Hernia Mesh Lawsuits

 Absorption: Any coating applied to a hernia mesh product must be permanent.
 Health issues can arise when the coating fails to adhere to the mesh after implantation.
 Patients can experience renal failure and liver damage when the blood absorbs toxic coatings.
 Once the protective coating has been removed, the underlying polypropylene mesh can oxidize, degrade, and cause inflammation.

-Signs of Hernia Mesh Rejection
+Signs of Surgical Mesh Rejection

 Have you experienced severe pain, discomfort, or distress after a hernia repair surgery?
 You may be experiencing complications associated with hernia mesh rejection.
 Signs of hernia mesh rejection include: